davidsblog/radioApi/README.md

 sudo apt-get install alsa-utils
 ```

-Test these by doing:
+Please test these are working by doing:

 ```
 madplay --help
 amixer --help
 ```

-To make sure they display the help.
+...to make sure they display the help text, the code won't work without them.

 Building
 ========